c0m4r/paranoya/README.md

 There are binaries compiled with [PyInstaller](https://github.com/pyinstaller/pyinstaller) for x86_64 (x64/amd64) and aarch64 (arm64).

-However, when possible, you should use bare python under venv, as it will allow you to get the latest versions of python modules and keep them up-to-date.
+However, when possible, you should use bare python under venv, as it will allow you to get the latest versions of python modules and keep them up-to-date, as well as view and verify the source code.

 #### Chroot